Stop or Prevent a Gypsy Moth Caterpillar Infestation In Late Spring/Early Summer

 Interrupt The Gypsy Moth Life Cycle

-Throughout the rest of the year, there are several easy preventative steps you can take to disrupt the gypsy moth life cycle and prevent your property from being overrun with newly hatched caterpillars during the next spring.
+Throughout the rest of the year, there are several easy preventative steps you can take to disrupt the gypsy moth life cycle, especially destroying their egg masses in order to prevent your property from being overrun with newly hatched caterpillars during the next spring.

-This will need to be done before mid-April.
-Your ounce of prevention by mid-April can prevent thousands of pounds of leaves from being devoured and the eventual death of the tree.
+To prevent caterpillars from devouring your tree’s leaves, this will need to be done before mid-April.
+Your ounce of prevention by mid-April can prevent the mess of chewed up leaves and gypsy moth waste.

 By attacking the gyspy moth at each stage of its life cycle, you can begin to make headway against an established population.
 To stock up on all of the products you’ll need to combat these hungry, hairy invaders, stop by your local Koopman Lumber store!
 We’ve got the friendliest, most knowledgeable staff around.
 We’ll be glad to help you arm yourself with the tools and know-how you need to protect your trees.